programminghistorian/jekyll/author-guidelines.md

 ```

 <div class="alert alert-warning">
-  Note that when figure tags are added this way, the image will not show up in the preview on GitHub or in other Markdown preview programs, but it will be visible on the *Programming Historian* website.
-See an [example of the preview with figures here], and the [live version here].
+  Note that when figure tags are added this way, the image will not show up in the preview on GitHub or in other Markdown preview programs.
 </div>